-Voters in Alaska, California, Colorado, Maine, Massachusetts, Michigan, Nevada, Oregon, Washington and the District of Columbia have legalized small amounts of marijuana for adult use.
+Voters in Alaska, Arizona, California, Colorado, Maine, Massachusetts, Michigan, Montana, Nevada, New Jersey, Oregon, South Dakota, Washington and the District of Columbia have legalized small amounts of marijuana for adult use.
 Colorado and Washington’s measures passed in 2012.
 Initiatives in Alaska, Oregon and the District of Columbia passed in the fall of 2014, while initiatives in California, Maine, Massachusetts and Nevada passed in 2016.
 As of Jan.
-22, 2018, the Vermont legislature passed adult-use legalization legislation and the governor signed the bill.
-The measure does not set up a regulatory for system for sales or production.
-The legislative bodies in Illinois and Guam passed adult-use legalization measures in 2019, bringing the total number of adult-use states to eleven and territories to three as of October 2019.
+22, 2018, the Vermont legislature passed adult-use legalization legislation but did not pass regulations until October 7, 2020.
+The legislative bodies in Illinois and Guam passed adult-use legalization measures in 2019, bringing the total number of adult-use states to 15 and territories to three as of November 5, 2020.

 Federal Considerations—Marijuana is a Schedule I drug under federal law.
 It is defined as dangerous, has no currently accepted medical use and has a high potential for abuse.
 This complicates taxation, banking and other areas regulated by federal laws.

-Medical Marijuana—With 28 states, the District of Columbia, Guam and Puerto Rico having comprehensive medical marijuana programs and at least another 17 states allowing the use of products with low-THC (the active ingredient in marijuana) for medical purposes, most states have some experience with the legalization of medical marijuana.
+Medical Marijuana—With 36 states, the District of Columbia, Guam, Puerto Rico and U.S. Virgin Islands having comprehensive medical marijuana programs and at least another 11 states allowing the use of products with low-THC (the active ingredient in marijuana) for medical purposes, most states have some experience with the legalization of medical marijuana.

 Regulations and Taxation—Alaska, Colorado, Oregon and Washington are developing their own unique structures to collect tax revenue, and license and regulate marijuana cultivation facilities and retail shops.
 The newly approved programs will take some time to finalize their regulations and tax structures.